Mathias Rust

-Flight profile
+Moscow flight

 Rust, aged 18, was an inexperienced pilot, with about 50 hours of flying experience at the time of his flight.
-On 13 May 1987, Rust left Uetersen near Hamburg and his home town Wedel in his rented Reims Cessna F172P, registration D-ECJB, which was modified by removing some of the seats and replacing them with auxiliary fuel tanks.
-He spent the next two weeks travelling across northern Europe, visiting the Faroe islands, spending a week in Iceland, and then visiting Bergen on his way back.
-He was later quoted as saying that he had the idea of attempting to reach Moscow even before the departure, and he saw the trip to Iceland (where he visited Hofdi House, the site of unsuccessful talks between the United States and the Soviet Union in October 1986) as a way to test his piloting skills.
+On 13 May 1987, Rust left Uetersen Airport, near Hamburg and his home town Wedel, in his rented Reims Cessna F172P, registration D-ECJB, which was modified by removing some of the seats and replacing them with auxiliary fuel tanks.
+He spent the next two weeks travelling across northern Europe, visiting the Faroe Islands, spending a week in Iceland, and then visiting Bergen on his way back.
+He later said that he had the idea of attempting to reach Moscow even before the departure, and he considered the journey to Iceland (where he visited Hofdi House, the site of unsuccessful talks between the U.S. and Soviet governments during October 1986) as a method of testing his piloting skills.

 On 28 May 1987, Rust refuelled at Helsinki-Malmi Airport.
 He told air traffic control that he was going to Stockholm, and took off at 12:21.
 Immediately after his final communication with traffic control, he turned his plane to the east near Nummela, Vihti.
-Air traffic controllers tried to contact him as he was moving around the busy Helsinki–Moscow route, but Rust turned off all his communications equipment.
+Air traffic controllers tried to contact him as he was moving around the busy Helsinki–Moscow route, but Rust had turned off all his communications equipment.

 Rust disappeared from the Finnish air traffic radar near Espoo.
 Control personnel presumed an emergency and a rescue effort was organized, including a Finnish Border Guard patrol boat.
 They found an oil patch near Sipoo where Rust had disappeared from radar observation, and conducted an underwater search but did not find anything.